 Do You Want to Be Ansible Certified?

 Ansible is one of the most well-known and well-used configuration management tools available today, so professionals who want to improve their skillset and marketability should become acquainted.
 Simplilearn offers an Ansible Foundation training course tailored for beginners.
 The course begins with Ansible 2.0 installation, then gradually guides you towards creating your own playbooks, managing an entire cloud region, and configuring network devices across Linux or Windows operating systems.
-Once you’ve mastered Ansible’s basics, you can help boost your team’s productivity and improve business results with the Post Graduate Program in DevOps, designed in collaboration with Caltech CTME.
+Once you’ve mastered Ansible’s basics, you can help boost your team’s productivity and improve business results with the DevOps Certification Program, designed in collaboration with Caltech CTME.